ANAPHYLAXIS TREATMENT FACTS

 Adrenaline auto-injectors work by administering a dose of adrenaline (epinephrine) into the body.
 The adrenaline helps to reduce the symptoms of anaphylaxis by causing blood vessels to narrow and by opening up the airways.

-You must go to hospital after using an adrenaline auto-injector, even if you start to feel better.
+Always dial 999 - say anaphylaxis (“ana-fill-axis”) – straight after using your auto-injector.
+You must go to hospital even if you start to feel better.
 Symptoms may get worse again.
-Call 999 every time you need to use an adrenaline auto-injector.

 Sometimes it’s difficult to tell whether you’re having a severe allergic reaction.
-If in doubt, use the adrenaline auto-injector.
+If in doubt, or your previous reactions have been severe, use the adrenaline auto-injector.
+Don’t delay.

 Side effects of anaphylaxis treatment could include: